 Regenerative Therapy Research

-Attend A Stem Cell Seminar or Luncheon!
+Attend an Exosome and Stem Cell Seminar Near You!

-Stem Cell Therapy Published Research Abstracts
+Stem Cell Published Research Abstracts

 Treatment of lumbar degenerative disc disease-associated radicular pain with culture-expanded autologous mesenchymal stem cells: a pilot study on safety and efficacy.